zhuojuelee/League-Helper-Bot/README.md

 export default config
 ```

-Do NOT commit your token into Git
+Do NOT commit your token and API key into Git

 ## Running the Bot
 - First create your own server in Discord